 MARGO I. SELTZER

-is the Herchel Smith Professor of Computer Science until 2018.
+was the Herchel Smith Professor of Computer Science until 2018.
 She is

 She is the author of several widely-used software packages including